1.Christ should be the focus from the pulpit.

 10 For the love of money is the root of all evil: which while some coveted after, they have erred from the faith, and pierced themselves through with many sorrows.

 Money is always a sore spot in churches but in today's culture, more people are wise to manipulation.
 Many preachers teach that if you tithe, give offerings and sow financial seeds, God is obligated to give you a big return.
 On the flip side, they continue begging from the members and there never is evidence that God is bringing in extra money.
 People are wary of being told to give, give, give, and promised that which God does not deliver.
 If there is a need, put it out there and allow church members to give from their hearts.

 Begging for extra money in every service is a turn-off, especially for those who are trying to disconnect from the prosperity teaching churches.
 Those who have come to realize that God does not give you money tit for tat don't want to hear the lies that they will be milionaires by giving to the church.
 I walke out of a service when a guest minister began her message with "I'm going to be a millionare".
 I know hundreds who have left churches that teach prosperity as the main dish and salvation as a snack.

-When you ask the people to give extra to supply the church needs, you are poving that you need their finances and that God Himself is not making a way.
-This double speak is no longer fooling discerning believers.
-Telling people to supply your needs, while pomising that God will povide for them is very telling.
+When you ask the people to give extra to supply the church needs, you are proving that you need their finances and that God Himself is not making a way.
+This doublespeak is no longer fooling discerning believers.
+Telling people to supply your needs, while promising that God will provide for them is very telling.

 © 2019 Cheryl E Preston